Telephone numbers in China

-Telephone numbers in China are organized according to the Chinese Telephone Code Plan.
-The numerical formats of landlines and mobile phones are different: landlines have area codes, whereas mobile phones do not.
-In major cities, landline numbers consist of a two-digit area code followed by an eight-digit inner number.
-In other places, landline numbers consist of a three-digit area code followed by a seven- or eight-digit internal number.
-The numbers of mobile phones consist of eleven digits.
+Telephone numbers in the People's Republic of China are administered according to the Telecommunications Network Numbering Plan of China.
+The structure of telephone numbers for landlines and mobile service is different.
+Landline telephone numbers have area codes, whereas mobile numbers do not.
+In major cities, landline numbers consist of a two-digit area code followed by an eight-digit local number.
+In other places, landline numbers consist of a three-digit area code followed by a seven- or eight-digit local number.
+Mobile phone numbers consist of eleven digits.

-When one landline is used to dial another landline within the same area, it is not necessary to specify the area code.
-The target number must be prepended between different regions with the trunk prefix, which is 0.

-Calling a mobile phone from a landline requires the addition of the "0" in front of the mobile phone number if they are not in the same area.
-Mobile to landline calls requires the "0" and the area code if the landline is not within the same place.
-Mobile to mobile calls does not require the "0" outside mainland China.
+Landline calls within the same area do not require the area code.
+Calls to other areas require dialing the trunk prefix 0 and the area code.

-The Special Administrative Regions of Hong Kong and Macau and the region of Taiwan are not part of this numbering plan and use the country codes +852, +853 and +886, respectively.
+The special administrative regions of Hong Kong and Macau are not part of this numbering plan, and use the calling codes 852 and 853 respectively.